 - Chickpea flour

-- Spices (chili, turmeric, cumin, cardamom, fenugreek leaves, and carom seeds)
+- Spices (red chili powder, turmeric, cumin, cardamom, fenugreek leaves, and carom seeds)

-Adding a bit of cornstarch or rice flour is essential to these Indian pakora, as it makes them extra crispy.
-However, the carom and fenugreek leaves are optional, but they are worth seeking out as they add a nice herbaceous and fragrant flavor to the vegetable pakora.
+Adding a bit of cornstarch or rice flour is essential to these Indian pakoras, making them extra crispy.
+However, the carom and dried fenugreek leaves are optional, but they are worth seeking out as they add a nice herbaceous and fragrant flavor to the pakoras.

 How to Make Pakoras at Home

-Because vegetable pakoras are fried, they’re best enjoyed while they’re still hot.
-Pakoras don’t reheat well, so scale this recipe as needed if you’ll be feeding a smaller crowd.
+Because vegetable pakoras are fried, they’re best enjoyed while still hot.
+Pakoras don’t reheat well, so scale down this recipe as needed if you’ll be feeding a smaller crowd.

 Tips for the Best Pakoras

-- If you’re skittish about frying, the main thing to remember is to make sure the oil is hot enough so it cooks the fritters without them soaking up too much oil.
+- If you’re skittish about frying, the main thing to remember is to ensure the oil is hot enough.
+If your oil isn’t at the right temperature, your fritters will sit too long, soak up the oil, and taste soggy.

-- When spooning the batter into the hot oil, make sure the pakoras don’t touch one another, otherwise they’ll stick together.
+- When spooning the vegetables into the hot oil, ensure the pakoras don’t touch one another.
+Otherwise, they’ll stick together.

-- Sprinkle with a bit of finishing salt, such as fleur de sel or Maldon flake salt, as soon as they come out of the oil.
+- Sprinkle with a bit of Chaat Masala or Himalayan pink salt as soon as they come out of the oil.

-- Serve vegetable pakoras with a squeeze of fresh lime and Sukhi’s chutney — a jalapeño or tomato chutney would pair nicely with this dish.
+- Serve vegetable pakoras with a squeeze of fresh lime and cilantro or tamarind chutney.

-- 1 medium onion (about 1 1/2 cups), peeled, halved, and cut into half moons
+- 1 medium onion peeled, halved, and cut into half-moons

 - 1 small zucchini coarsely grated